 At the start of the pandemic, approximately 75% of hedge funds reported losses, while others rose to new heights, outperforming even their best years.
 What’s the difference, you might be asking?

-One of the biggest factors in the success of investment funds boils down to the kind of business strategies used to make trading decisions.
+One of the biggest factors in the success of investment funds boils down to the kind of business strategies used to make trading decisions with python for finance.
 Many of the companies that survived the uncertainties of 2020 were quantitative investment funds.

 This notable difference between hedge fund business strategies can help businesses continue to navigate around uncertainties that jar the investment world, leading to spectacular performances of those funds.